sumdher/VSCode-on-Android/README.md

 > In that case, right click on the icon and select "Edit launcher".
 Set `command` to  `/usr/bin/code` (or wherever the path of `code` is).
 > Now, it's good to go 🎉

-In VSCode, install any necessary packages as per your need like languages, Jupyter, remote-ssh, etc.
+In VSCode/VSCodium, install any necessary packages as per your need like languages, Jupyter, remote-ssh, etc.

 ---